 If you require medication, have a look around your new city and suss out the closest and most convenient pharmacy to you.
 You can always do this online if that is easier too; a lot of places will even have online reviews to help you make your choice.

-Personally, I chose a small pharmacy by where I lived in first year.
+Personally, I chose a small pharmacy near where I lived in the first year.

 Even though it was a bit more of a walk in my final two years, I felt I had more of a personal service there and it was never busy when I went.
 Your pharmacy is as important as your doctors because they will be where you visit to collect medication, and you can often get over-the-counter advice about any other health issues you may have.

 Throughout my degree I have had a Learning Plan in place, which I agreed at the beginning of my degree.

 This meant that, with my permission, my tutors were aware of my condition and took this into account when marking my assignments.
 For example, if I needed to apply for an extension.
 It’s also handy if you then have to go elsewhere for any appointments, or your health worsens and you cannot attend university.
 I personally also contacted my year leaders each year and asked them to make my tutors aware of my condition.
 This isn’t mandatory but I have found it to be helpful when my health has not been great and meant I didn’t have to explain myself if I had to take time off or go home for appointments.

 It can be daunting starting university, especially if you have a medical condition.
 However, there are people there to support and care for you.
 If you would like to find more information about registering at a GP practice, the NHS has a very handy article here.